benjy/circle-cli/README.md

     # Copy the sample private file, then add your token to this file.
     cp vendor/codedrop/circle-cli/circle-cli.private.yml.sample ./

+# Documentation

+The docs are [available here](http://code-drop.github.io/Circle-CLI/Circle/Command.html).
+In the near future, everything from this readme will be moved there.

 # Commands

 I'm open to adding new commands, feel free to create an issue.